-The framework to understand the principles of the following cooking and baking techniques are taught: basic pastry doughs, pate a choux, fried doughs, pies and tarts, baked custards and stove top custards, cheesecakes, quick breads, scones, muffins, cookies, brownies and bars, as well as dessert sauces.
-Basic knife skills are also covered.
+The course includes baking and pastry mixing methods and ingredient identification.
+The framework to understand the principles of the following cooking and baking techniques are taught: classic pastry doughs, pâte à choux, fried doughs, pies and tarts, baked custards and stove top custards, quick breads, scones, muffins, cookies, brownies and bars, as well as dessert sauces.